zerodaycode/Zork/README.md

 ## Some specific configuration values

-> Take in consideration some values that must be mandatory written in a specific way, or they just have a few options available on how they must be specified in the command line, like:
+Some attributes are categorical, meaning only some predefined values are valid.
+For example:

-- The supported CPP standards => '20', '23', '1a', '2a', '1x', '2x' or 'latest'
+- The supported CPP standards (`compiler.cpp_standard`) => '20', '23', '1a', '2a', '1x', '2x' or 'latest'
-- The supported compilers:
+- The supported compilers (`compiler.cpp_compiler`):
   - clang => (alias = "CLANG", alias = "Clang", alias = "clang")
   - msvc  => (alias = "MSVC", alias = "Msvc", alias = "msvc")
   - gcc   => (alias = "MSVC", alias = "Msvc", alias = "msvc")
-- The supported standard libraries to link against (only applies to `Clang`) => 'stdlibc++' or 'libc++'
+- The supported standard libraries to link against (`compiler.std_lib`, only applies to `Clang`) => 'stdlibc++' or 'libc++'

 # 📑 The `Zork++` command line interface <a name="zork_command_line"></a>

-`Zork++` comes with a minimalist yet powerful command line interface.
+`Zork++` comes with a minimalistic yet powerful command line interface.
-Our direct intention was to mimic the standard way of work with `Rust's` `Cargo` cli, as is a world class tool well known and valorated.
+Our direct intention was to mimic the standard way of working with `Rust`'s `Cargo` cli, as it is a world class tool well known and valued.
-To summarize, we are offering the following commands and arguments:
+To summarize, we are offering the following subcommands and arguments:

-- *build* => just compiles the project
+- `build` => just compiles the project
-- *run* => compiles the project and then, runs the generated binary
+- `run` => compiles the project and then runs the generated binary
-- *test* => compiles the project and then runs the test suite linked to the files described in the configuration file automatically
+- `test` => compiles the project and then runs the test suite as described in the configuration file automatically
 - *new* => generates a new `C++20` onwards template project with a minimal configuration and a minimal setup.
 This command includes some arguments to make it more flexible, like:
-  - *name* => the name of the autogenerated project
+  - `--name <NAME>` => the name of the autogenerated project
-  - *git* => initializes a new git empty repository
+  - `--git` => initializes a new git empty repository
-  - *compiler* => indicates which of the compilers available within `Zork++` should be used to set up the template and run the generated binary for the template
+  - `--compiler <COMPILER>` => indicates which of the compilers available within `Zork++` should be used to set up the template

-- -v => Outputs more information to stdout.
+- `-v` => Outputs more information to stdout.
 The classical `verbose` command line flag

 # 📑 C++23 `import std;` feature <a name="import_std"></a>

-The `C++23` standard is supposed to come with a nice feature to finally support modules in a real way, that is through `import std;` statement.
+The `C++23` standard is supposed to come with a nice feature to finally support modules in a real way, that is through the `import std;` statement.
-This means that the whole standard library will be available as one nice and neat component, and just declaring the usage in one statement.
+This means that the whole standard library will be available as a single nice and neat component.

-But this is not available in every compiler using `C++20`, and at the time of writting, their have only partial or directly didn't support yet this for `C++23`, but some of them has their kind of workarounds.
+But this is not available in every compiler using `C++20`, and at the time of writting, they have only partial or no support at all for `C++23`, but some of them have their own kind of workarounds.

 In `Zork++`, you have this feature enabled for any OS supported and even using `C++20` if:

 - you're working with `Clang` because the `modulemap` feature of `Clang`.
 So, in your project, you're able to:
   - `import std;`  // preferred way, in line with the C++23 feature
-  - `import <system_header_name>;` // individually import into your module some specific system header as a module.
-Needs a precompilation previous process.
+  - `import <system_header_name>;` // individually import some specific system header as a module.
+Needs an explicit precompilation process.

 - you're working with `MSVC`, you are able to use `import std.core`, as a compiler specific feature.
-But this will allow you to not use `#include` directives and instead, use import statements.
+But this will allow you to use import statements instead of `#include` directives.

 # 🎈 Developers Guide <a name="devs_guide"></a>

-Contribute to `Zork++` is technically, an easy task.
-You just to open an issue, and document some bug that you discovered, or some feature that you w'd like to have.
+Contributing to `Zork++` is, technically, an easy task.
+You just have to open an issue and document some bug that you discovered or some feature that you would like to have.

-If you want to solve the bug or contribute with a new feature by yourself, after create the issue, just fork the repository, link a new branch to your fork from the base branch, and when you're happy with the proposal, open us a PR in order to verify the changes and add them to upstream!
+If you want to solve the bug or contribute with a new feature by yourself, after creating the issue, just fork the repository, link a new branch to your fork from the base branch, and when you're happy with the proposal, open a PR for us to review!

 ## ☑️ Running the tests